Kristina01111000/Drws_site/README.md

 - no shipping outside us
 - he is going to write a different description
 - For book: physical $17.95, free shipping; ebook $5.95
-- Don’t put the cart in the top corner
 - List his book on the front page, add a buy dr w’s book here section on front page
 - make another page for just the book listing above the  documentary on the menu
 - make to  get the emails set up AND testing